Skip to Main Content

 What are standards?

 A standard is a document that establishes a rule or measure (either minimum or optimum) for quality or level of performance.
 A standard can be produced and/or adopted by national standards organizations, professional associations or societies, international standards organizations, or private companies.
-For a good tutorial about standards: "ANSI Course "Why Standards Matter".

 Where do standards come from?

 Professional associations (e.g. ASCE, ASME, IEEE, and SAE), trade organizations, and governments create and produce standards.
 Standards are produced nationally and internationally.
-In the United States, the American National Standards Institute (ANSI) coordinates many standards producing organizations.
+In the United States, the American National Standards Institute (ANSI) coordinates many standards-producing organizations.

 International standards are produced by organizations such as the ISO (International Organization for Standardization) and the IEC (International Electrotechnical Commission).
 Engineers frequently encounter standards from other countries such as Germany (DIN), Japan (JIS), or the UK (BSI).